vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_tablet_in_kiosk_mode.md

 * Horizontal or vertical?
 * How many data do you want to show, what resolution do you need/have?
-* Two or three columns?
+* Two, three, more columns?
 * Do you want to show data conditional?
 * Which data do you want to show?
   * Date and time